-The button stays beautiful Bookmark has been added
+The button stays beautiful has been saved

 The button stays beautiful